bbbradsmith/hatariB/README.md

 * IPF support, figure out library issues.
 There seems to be a MAME IPF reader?
 * Keyboard languages and layouts?
 Need to know a bit more about how to test this.
 Think about host keyboard vs. simulated keyboard, etc.
 * Look for Log cases where Hatari changes CFG (most of these are in tos.c) and turn them into a halt instead of automatically changing system.
 Setting CPU speed should probably only be applied at cold boot?
 (Put a "requires restart" notice on it.)
+* Remove SDL2 dynamic linking requirement.
+Import only the subset of SDL2 needed for this integration into this project and build it directly in.

 ## History